MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Still, persons who can prove a "direct and tangible interest" in the requested vital record will receive a copy upon request.
 An example of tangible interest is when releasing for inspection protects the requester's personal or property rights.
 Other persons must turn to the state archives or obtain an informational list of the vital records that the Missouri Department of Health and Senior Services (DHSS) releases every year.

+Missouri vital records can be obtained by sending an online request to the appropriate custodian in the county where the event occurred.
+However, there are limited options for remote search offered by county/state agencies.
 Generally, persons requesting to obtain vital records in Missouri must provide or submit a request containing the following information:

 • The full name of the person named on the record